maliahavlicek/what2do2day/readme.md

  and collapsible drawers, icons for closing modals, chevrons for opening modals, pagination trash cans and more.
 I've already tried boostrap4.0 and materilize via the tutorials.
 I looked at https://get.foundation/learn/tutorials.html and although I've used SCSS, i never had to manage what mixins to include before so it's a learning opportunity.

 #### Animations & Transitions
 I trolled codrops to look for some inspiration.
+These sites gave animation ideas I may never have tried.
+I went back to my designs and checked where I could reduce the amount of data seen on the lists pages so the user can see more and if they click on the row, it can expand out to full screen and present all the data needed.
  - [expanding search option](https://tympanus.net/Tutorials/ExpandingSearchBar/)
  - [grid icon expansion](https://tympanus.net/codrops/2013/03/19/thumbnail-grid-with-expanding-preview/)
  - [expanding overlay](https://tympanus.net/Tutorials/ExpandingOverlayEffect/)
  - [fullscreen overly](https://tympanus.net/Development/FullscreenGridPortfolioTemplate/)
- These sites gave animation ideas I may never have tried.
-I went back to my designs and checked where I could reduce the amount of data seen on the lists pages so the user can see more and if they click on the row, it can expand out to full screen and present all the data needed.

-#### User Stories:
+### User Stories:

-Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:
-- As a user type, I want to perform an action, so that I can achieve a goal.

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

-1. Home
-1. Navigation
-1. Events List
-> As a kid bored out of my mind, I want to find something cheap to do that is nearby so I can be around others doing something other than online gaming without bugging my parents who are busy working.
-1. Places
-1. Edit Places
-1. Edit Events
-1. Edit Review - take user to Edit Places Page
-1. Add Place
-1. Add Event - take user to Edit Places Page
-1. Add Review - take user to Edit Places Page
-1. Delete Place - take user ot Edit Places Page
-1. Delete Event - take user to Edit Places Page
-1. Delete Review - take user to Edit Places Page
+Once the mocks up were done and most of the UX decisions were tackled, I looked at the final [mockups](documentation/balsamiq.md) again and wrote out user stories to help breakdown the project into manageable development chunks.

 ## Features